-AM 184.108.40.206 adds a new filter that sets the SameSite=None attribute for all secure AM cookies on compatible browsers.
-You can download this from BackStage.
+AM 126.96.36.199 and later add a new filter that sets the SameSite=None attribute for all secure AM cookies on compatible browsers.
+You can download this from Backstage.

 A SameSite Cookie Support Patch is available for the following versions, which adds the new filter: